Do it online

 Individual items of casework can not be brought unless they are used anonymously to illustrate a point.

 If you have any general matters that you would like discussed at the forum, these can be included on the agenda.
 Please contact the Private Rented Team stating that this is a proposed agenda item for the Private Rented Forum.
-We will forward all such requests to the chair.

 You can also visit our Find my collection day page.